I suffer from combat-related PTSD. After a recent break-up, I wrote this article to help others navigate the shoals of PTSD relationships.

 Who cares?
 You won’t be there long and the smell gives you added incentive to get out.

-If you’re NOT going to be that desperate, then move on to step 4.
+If you’re not going to be that desperate, then move on to step four.

-(4) Organize.
-One of the biggest problems of PTSD (at least for me and several others) is being able to concentrate and stay focused on things that need to get done RIGHT NOW.
+One of the biggest problems of PTSD (at least for me and several others) is being able to concentrate and stay focused on things that need to get done right now.
 Loss of focus is a very common symptom and the To Do list is not only helpful to keep you on track, but if you flip back to see what was and wasn’t accomplished on any given day, you will be able to self-evaluate your progress in getting better.

 If you’re not good at writing and shy away from it, get over it.
 Invest in a pad of paper (or, preferably a day planner) and some pens and realize that this is the most precious friend you have in the world.